emmakrentz/unwrapped/README.md

 ### 4. Open Spotify
 Find the playlist made by Spotify for Wrapped labelled "Your Top Songs 2024".
 Click on the 3 dots at the top, then "Add to other playlist" and create a new playlist.
 It doesn't matter what this playlist is called but it must be **your most recent playlist created** or this will not work.
 ### 5. Run notebook
 Open Unwrapped.ipynb and follow the instructions.
 All you need to do is copy in your access tokens and authorize your Spotify data and you're done!
+I found this didn't work in Colab as the authorization never popped up, so local runs are likely better.
 Images will begin appearing in the "output_unwrapped" folder after a few minutes.
 Happy unwrapping!